 Although WiFi-enabled cameras haven't completely caught on yet, many technology experts believe it's inevitable they will in the near future [source: Moynihan].
 For now, the offerings are slim, but as cost of production goes down, you may someday see WiFi become as common a feature as red-eye reduction.

-If you'd like to learn more about WiFi cameras and digital photography, you'll find lots more information on the next page.
+If you'd like to learn more about WiFi cameras and digital photography, you'll find lots more information below.